-Right before the study begins, they will work with you to perform calibrations.
+At “Lights Out,” the study begins, and your sleep technologist will work with you to perform calibrations.
 These include little exercises you complete at their instruction, such as blinking your eyes or pointing your toes, so they can capture a digital record of the baseline measurements related to each of the sensors you have attached to your scalp and body.

 What happens if I have trouble sleeping during my sleep study?
 Won’t it ruin my test?

-It may help to know that the technologist runs the study in such a way as to account for so-called “first night effect” (which impacts nervous patients who can’t sleep initially) and very rarely does anxiety at the beginning of the night impact the overall efficacy of the test.
+It may help to know that the technologist runs the study in such a way as to account for so-called “first night effect,” which impacts nervous patients who can’t sleep initially.
+Very rarely does anxiety at the beginning of the night impact the overall efficacy of the test.

 What are the technologists doing while I’m asleep?

-- They write regular reports and tag specific data inside the study as it happens so the scoring technologist and physician can interpret the study later
+- write regular reports and tag specific data inside the study as it happens so the scoring technologist and physician can interpret the study later

-- They adjust PAP pressures and settings
+- adjust PAP pressures and settings or oxygen settings, as needed

-- They prepare your followup paperwork
+- prepare your followup paperwork

-What time will I have to get up?
+What time will I get up?